Lenz-K/arm64-kvm-hello-world/README.md

 ## 5. KVM Test Program

-The cpp-file `kvm_test.cpp` contains a program that shall setup an ARM64 VM and execute the `bare-metal-arm64-hello-world` program in the VM.
+The cpp-file `kvm_test.cpp` contains a program that sets up an ARM64 VM and executes the `bare-metal-arm64-hello-world` program in the VM.
 As a starting point, [this](https://lwn.net/Articles/658512/) KVM test program for x86 was used.
 It is explained [here](https://lwn.net/Articles/658511/).
 To change the code from x86 to ARM64 the [KVM API Documentation](https://www.kernel.org/doc/html/latest/virt/kvm/api.html) was used.